-What to do before April 2018: your essential six point checklist
+What to do before April 2019: your essential six point financial planning checklist

 Sagar Morjaria, Wealth Adviser at Canaccord Genuity Wealth Management, breaks down your six point checklist on what you should be doing now to make sure that you are well prepared for the new tax year: